forax/pro-demo/README.md

 # pro-demo
-a simple demo of how to use [pro](https://github.com/forax/pro)
+A simple demo of how to use [pro](https://github.com/forax/pro)

 ## Foreword

-before starting, be sure to have pro in your PATH,
+Before starting, be sure to have pro in your PATH,
 ```
   export PATH=$PATH:/path/to/pro/bin/pro
 ```